TIBCOSoftware/snappydata/docs/aqp_aws.md

 ```
 ![Example](./Images/DirectivesinApacheZeppelin.png)

->###  NOTE: This directive work only for the SQL interpreter and an error may be displayed for the Scala interpreter.
+> Note: This directive work only for the SQL interpreter and an error may be displayed for the Scala interpreter.

 ###Scala Interpreter###
 The `%snappydata.snappydata code` specifies the default Scala interpreter.
 This interpreter is used to write Scala code in the paragraph.
 SnappyContext is injected in this interpreter and can be accessed using variable **snc**.

+<a id="predefinednotebook"></a>
 ###Using Predefined Notebooks
-<a id="predefinednotebook"></a>
 SnappyData provides you a predefined notebook **NYCTAXI Analytics** which contains definitions that are stored in a single file.

 When you launch Apache Zeppelin in the browser, the welcome page displays the existing notebooks.
 Open a notebook and run any of the paragraphs to analyze data and view the result.